 - Difficulty getting pregnant

-HIV+ women who experience sweats at night may be misdiagnosed as having menopause-related hot flashes, when in fact their sweats may be the result of HIV infection and related conditions such as "wasting."
 Vaginal dryness can be mistaken for a yeast infection.
-It is important to keep track of your cycles and report anything unusual to your health care provider so that you can find the cause of your symptoms.
-For more information about menstrual problems and HIV, see The Well Project's article on Menstrual Changes.
+It is important to keep track of your cycles and report anything unusual to your healthcare provider so that you can find the cause of your symptoms.
+For more information about menstrual problems and HIV, see our fact sheet on Menstrual Changes.

 Women who have low estrogen levels may choose to replace the estrogen in order to regulate menstrual periods and help relieve pre-menstrual syndrome (PMS).
 However, the most common reason to replace estrogen is to relieve the symptoms of menopause.

-Although HRT used to be regularly recommended to relieve menopausal symptoms and reduce bone loss, long-term use of HRT is now questionable.
-Research has shown that HRT can increase women's risk for breast cancer, heart disease, and stroke.
+Although HRT used to be regularly recommended to relieve menopausal symptoms and reduce bone loss, long-term use of HRT is now questioned.
+Research has shown that HRT can increase a person's risk for breast cancer, heart disease, and stroke.
 HRT may be appropriate for a short time to relieve menopausal symptoms that do not respond to other therapies.
-Estrogen and progesterone are available in patches, creams, and vaginal rings; these may be an alternative to the pill form of HRT and may not carry the same risks.
+Estrogen and progesterone are available in patches, creams, and vaginal rings; these may be a good and less risky alternative to the pill form of HRT.

 Other treatments may include: